-Thurs., Jan.
-25 Arrival in San José
+Sat., Mar.
+10 Arrival in San José

-Arrive in San José where you are met at the airport for transfer to our hotel.
-Enjoy this boutique hotel's spacious rooms, friendly service, and spectacular birdy gardens.
-This beautiful capital city is located in the central highlands with panoramic views of mountains and some truly lovely gardens.
+Welcome to Costa Rica!
+Arrive in San José where you are met at the airport for the transfer to our hotel.
+Enjoy this boutique hotel's spacious rooms, friendly service, and lovely bird-rich gardens!
+The beautiful capital city of San José is located in the central highlands with panoramic views of mountains and some truly lovely gardens.
 You may wish to arrive early to explore the city - past travelers have enjoyed the Gold Museum, the National Museum, and adjacent market area.
 We can help with arrangements if you choose to arrive early.

-Accommodations at Bougainvillea Hotel, San Jose (D)
+Accommodations at Bougainvillea Hotel or similar, San José (D)

-Fri., Jan.
-26 San José / Mirador Quetzales / Trogon Lodge in the Wild Savegre River Valley
+Sun., Mar.
+11 San José / Mirador Quetzales / Suria Lodge in the Savegre Valley

 After a delightful breakfast, and some birding in the hotel garden, we drive south on the Pan-American Highway towards the Talamanca Mountains, the backbone of southern Costa Rica.
 We stop in Cartago for a look at the lovely cathedral, then it's a beautiful drive up into the mountains, where we stop at the family-run cloud forest reserve, Mirador Quetzales.
-Here we enjoy lunch, and a chance to walk lush forest trails in search of Costa Rica's most famous and elegant bird, the Resplendent Quetzal.
+Here we enjoy lunch and a chance to walk lush forest trails in search of Costa Rica's most famous and elegant bird, the Resplendent Quetzal.